urbanopt/urbanopt.github.io/usage/run_project.md

     ```

 1. Put your [FeatureFile](../overview/definitions.md) in the root of the folder you just created, or use the provided example.
-1. Create [ScenarioFiles](../overview/definitions.md) based off the example _mappers_ using:
+1. Create [ScenarioFiles](../overview/definitions.md) for all Features in the FeatureFile based off
+   the example _mappers_ using:

     ```bash
     uo -m -f <FEATUREFILE>
     ```

+    Or create ScenarioFiles for a single [Feature](../overview/definitions.md) by specifying the
+    Feature ID in the arguments.

+    ```bash
+    uo -m -f <FEATUREFILE> -i <FEATURE ID>
+    ```

+    *Note* : You must be inside the project folder to run these commands.

     You may write your own mapper file for your own specific use case as needed, as well as make your own ScenarioFile by hand.
 You may also make edits to the ScenarioFiles to mix and match mappers.

-1. Simulate energy usage of each feature in your FeatureFile by using:
+1. Simulate energy usage of each feature or for a single Feature by specifying the appropriate
+   ScenarioFile by using:

     ```bash
     uo -r -f <FEATUREFILE> -s <SCENARIOFILE>